Herbalife: Profiting From The Obesity Pandemic

 Obesity Pandemic

-In our prior research on the drugmakers - Orexigen (NASDAQ:OREX), Arena, and Vivus (NASDAQ:VVUS) - we noted that obesity drugs do not sell because they are not the first-line medical recommendations for weight loss.
+In our prior research on the drugmakers - Orexigen (NASDAQ:OREX), Arena (NASDAQ:ARNA), and Vivus (NASDAQ:VVUS), we noted that obesity drugs do not sell because they are not the first-line medical recommendations for weight loss.
 According to the standard of care, patients who are overweight are first treated with therapeutic lifestyle changes (which include nutrition, diet, and exercise).

 Contrary to the obesity drugs that don't generate meaningful sales, nutritional products (supporting weight loss) are in strong demand.
-And in selling differentiated protein shakes that assist patients in losing weight, Herbalife catapulted itself into one of the global leaders with multi-billion dollars revenues.
+And, in selling differentiated protein shakes that assist patients in losing weight, Herbalife catapulted itself into one of the global leaders with multi-billion dollars revenues.

 As we alluded, the stellar sales of nutritional weight loss are due to its top-line medical recommendation that, in and of itself, targets the weight loss via healthy lifestyles.
 Furthermore, obesity is a pandemic, thus strengthening the demand for weight reduction.
-According to research from the National Institute of Health ("NIH"), the percentage of adults considered overweight, obese, or extremely obese in the U.S. had climbed to 75% by 2010 (and are even higher in recent years).
+According to research from the National Institute of Health ("NIH"), the percentage of adults considered overweight, obese, or extremely obese in the U.S. had climbed to 75% by 2010 (and is even higher in recent years).

 Source: NIH